millibora/Millibora/README.md

 ## Source Code

-The production source code is private because Study With AI Guru is an actively developed SaaS product.
+The production source code is private because TROP 8 AI  is an actively developed SaaS product.
 This repository is a public product portfolio and project overview.